ant-ife/vue-biz-app-template/README.md

 ## Usage

-This is a project template for [apfe-cli](https://github.com/ant-ife/apfe-cli). **It is recommended to use npm 3+ for a more efficient dependency tree.**
+This is a project template for [apfe-cli](https://github.com/ant-ife/apfe-cli).

 ``` bash
 $ npm install -g apfe-cli